JakubPorubcansky/30-day-design-challenge/README.md

 Even though I'm using more and more concepts from the functional paradigm in my own projects, I find that in some cases an object-oriented approach is a better solution.
 Fortunately for us, Python supports both object-oriented and functional programming!

 This challenge is aimed at helping you understand the difference between object-oriented (OO) programming and functional programming.
-Download the code and take a look.
 As you can see, the code has been setup as an object-oriented program.
 There are various Shape classes as well as a ShapeCalculator class.

 Change the code to follow a functional coding style.
 Make sure the refactored code has the following properties: